kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/get-pokemon-by-id.md

     end
 ```

-You can trigger this use case by calling the endpoint `GET /pokemon/25` without payload, and should receive a payload similar to this:
+You can trigger this use case by calling the endpoint `GET /pokemon/25` without payload and should receive a payload similar to this:
 ```json
 {
   "id":  25,